peer-open-source/xara-docs/source/user/manual/model/elements/bearing/3568-RJ-Watson-EQS-Bearing.md

 capture the uplift behavior of the bearing, the user-specified UniaxialMaterial in the axial direction is modified for no-tension behavior.
-By default (sDratio = 1.0) P-Delta moments are entirely transferred to the sliding surface (jNode).
+By default (sDratio = 1.0) $P-\Delta$ moments are entirely
+transferred to the sliding surface (jNode).
 It is important to note that rotations of the sliding surface (rotations at the jNode) affect the shear behavior of the bearing.
 To avoid the introduction of artificial viscous damping in the isolation system (sometimes referred to as "damping leakage in the isolation system"), the bearing element does not contribute to the Rayleigh damping by default.
-If the element has non-zero length, the local x-axis is determined from the nodal geometry unless the optional x-axis vector is specified in which case the nodal geometry is ignored and the user-defined orientation is utilized.
+If the element has
+non-zero length, the local x-axis is determined from the nodal geometry unless the optional x-axis vector is specified in which case the nodal geometry is ignored and the user-defined orientation is utilized.